LGWayneq/aasp-core/README.md

 # Automatic Assessment Platform (AASP)
 This application is developed as part of my Final Year Project in Nanyang Technological University, Singapore.

-This project includes enhancements - Test Proctoring features, email automation features and bug fixes.
+This project includes enhancements - Concurrency question & MCQ assessment support, improved analytics and bug fixes.

 ## About